Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the calculation on
+   : The entities you want to perform the calculation on

    (score) `@s bs.var0`
-   : the base
+   : The base

    (score) `@s bs.var1`
-   : the exponent
+   : The exponent

 :Output:

    (score) `@s bs.res0`
-   : the result of the calculation
+   : The result of the calculation

 :Example: